hughperkins/cltorch/README.md

     * migrated Reduce, ReduceAll, etc to use THClKernels
     * upgraded EasyCL to handle `uint`, `long`, `ulong`
   * added `cltorch.finish()` and `cltorch.synchronize()`, both do same thing, which is a `clFinish()`, on current device
+  * made it possible to require both cutorch and cltorch, as long as one requires cutorch followed by cltorch, in that order
 * 20th June:
   * rename new `sub` method to `csub` so doesnt collide with existing `sub`
   * added `cltorch.setTrace(1|0)`, which prints out every allocate or copy of gpu buffers (named 'wrapper's)